 The exact time and place of the meeting will be specified in the Final Tour Details.
 We kindly ask you to advise if you cannot attend the meeting.

 During the Bike&Barge tour from Mantua to Venice you will be accompanied by a Tour Leader.

 Our tour leaders are carefully selected and rigourously trained by Girolibero.
 They are all multi-lingual, and speak at least English and German.
-Smart, entertaining, caring and endlessly enthusiastic, they have a true passion for sharing their love of the outdoors, people, culture and local food.
-Thanks to a deep knowledge of the territory, they can give you useful hints and help you appreciate the place you are visiting.
-Of course they love cycling and will be happy to give you some advice about how to correctly use the bicycle gears and whenever necessary they can fix your flat tyre.
-As we like to say, our tour leaders are CDO (Controlled Designation of Origin), a real traveller’s ticket to discover the land with ease and to live an unforgettable active travel experience.
+They are experienced enthusiastic travelers who have a true passion for sharing their love of the outdoors, peoples, cultures and local food.
+Thanks to their knowledge of the territory, they can give you useful hints and help you appreciate the place you are visiting.
+Of course they love cycling and will be happy to give you some advice on how to correctly use the bicycle gears and whenever necessary they can fix a flat tyre.
+As we like to say, our tour leaders are AOC (Controlled Designation of Origin), and will help you explore the land and live an unforgettable experience.

 - office +39 0444 1278430 from Monday to Friday 8:30-13:00 and 15:00-18:30